-Robert D. Plotnick is Professor of Public Affairs and Associate Dean of the Evans School.
+Robert D. Plotnick is the Daniel J. Evans Professor Emeritus of Public Policy and Governance .
 He joined the School in 1984, after previously serving on the faculties of Bates College (1975-77) and Dartmouth College (1977-84).
-Plotnick also holds appointments as Adjunct Professor in the University of Washington's Department of Economics and as a Research Affiliate with UW’s Center for Studies in Demography and Ecology and West Coast Poverty Center, and with the Institute for Research on Poverty at the University of Wisconsin.
-He directed the Center for Studies in Demography and Ecology from 1997-02 and was the founding director of UW’s Population Leadership Program.
+Plotnick also holds appointments as a Research Affiliate with UW’s Center for Studies in Demography and Ecology and West Coast Poverty Center, and with the Institute for Research on Poverty at the University of Wisconsin.
+He directed the Center for Studies in Demography and Ecology from 1997 to 2002 and was Associate Dean of the School from 1990 to1995 and 2011 to 2016.

-He has authored or contributed to numerous publications, including Old Assumptions, New Realities: Ensuring Economic Security for Working Families in the 21st Century.
-(Russell Sage Foundation, 2011), peer review journal articles in the fields of demography, economics, gerontology, political science, public policy, social work and sociology, and two National Research Council reports.
-His research has received support from the National Institutes of Health, the U.S. Department of Health and Human Services, the Russell Sage Foundation, and other sources.
+Plotnick has authored numerous publications, including Old Assumptions, New Realities: Ensuring Economic Security for Working Families in the 21st Century (Russell Sage Foundation, 2011), numerous peer review journal articles in the fields of demography, economics, gerontology, political science, psychology, public policy, social work, and sociology, and two National Research Council reports.
+His research has received support from the National Institutes of Health, the U.S. Department of Health and Human Services, the Russell Sage Foundation, the Laura and John Arnold Foundation, the Washington State Division of Child Support and other sources.

-Plotnick serves as a deputy editor of Demography, on the editorial board for the Journal of Policy Analysis and Management, and as a reviewer for many other academic journals as well as academic presses and grant-making organizations.
+Plotnick has been a reviewer for many academic journals as well as academic presses and grant-making organizations.
 He is a member of the Washington State Academy of Sciences and a former vice-president of the Association for Public Policy Analysis and Management.
 Plotnick has been a visiting scholar at the Russell Sage Foundation, Cornell University, the University of New South Wales and the London School of Economics.

-Professor Plotnick holds a Ph.D. and MA in economics from University of California, Berkeley, and BA in mathematics from Princeton University.
+Professor Emeritus Plotnick holds a Ph.D. and MA in Economics from University of California, Berkeley, and BA in Mathematics from Princeton University.